engineyard/ey-docs/pages/ssl-certificates.md

         	openssl req -new -key mydomain.com.key -out mydomain.com.csr

-    b.
-Make sure to enter your domain name for the Common Name.
+    b. **Important!** Make sure to enter your domain name for the Common Name.
+For example, `mydomain.com`.
-    *Q*: The example shows `mydomain.com` but why is this not `www.mydomain.com` ?
+Ask Kevin to confirm.

+3. Confirm that you have two files in the current directory:
+	    * `mydomain.com.key` - the key file
+	    * `mydomain.com.csr` - the certificate signing request

-### For a wildcard domain certificate: To generate the key file and the signing request file needed by the vendor
+<h3 id="topic6">  For a wildcard domain certificate: To generate the key file and the signing request file needed by the vendor </h3>

+Engine Yard convention for wildcard domains is to prefix the key file name with an underscore.

 1. Generate a private key file.
 Type:  (*Q*: See above wrt to terminology.) *Q*: Where do I do this?